Immutable and read-only representation of a timestamp token info from a Response

 With no block given, identifies and removes elements using method eql?

-a = [0, 0, 1, 1, 2, 2] a.uniq! # => [0, 1, 2]
+a = [0, 0, 1, 1, 2, 2] a.uniq! # => [0, 1, 2] a.uniq! # => nil

-a = ['a', 'aa', 'aaa', 'b', 'bb', 'bbb'] a.uniq! {|element| element.size } # => ['a', 'aa', 'aaa']
+a = ['a', 'aa', 'aaa', 'b', 'bb', 'bbb'] a.uniq! {|element| element.size } # => ["a", "aa", "aaa"] a.uniq! {|element| element.size } # => nil

 Returns true for IPv6 unique local address (fc00::/7, RFC4193).
 It returns false otherwise.

-that is the union of self
+Returns a new array that is the union of the elements of self

-and all given Arrays other_arrays
+and all given arrays other_arrays

-; duplicates are removed; order is preserved; items are compared using eql?
+; items are compared using eql?

 :

-Returns a copy of self
+With no arguments given, returns a copy of self

 .